 If there’s one thing we’ve learned from the past 15 years of Grammy performances, it’s that you should always expect the unexpected.

-The award show has increasingly beefed up its affinity for oddball pairings, often making viewers clueless about what to expect when music’s biggest names take the stage.
-So while we mentally prepare for the surprises in store at this Sunday’s show, let’s look back at 12 of the most random Grammy collaborations.
+The awards show has increasingly beefed up its affinity for oddball pairings, often making viewers clueless about what to expect when music’s biggest names take the stage.
+So while we mentally prepare for the surprises in store at this Sunday’s show, let’s look back at 12 of the most random Grammy collaborations ever.

 What we have here is Cee-Lo Green resembling a bedazzled hybrid of a peacock and T-Pain.
-Things get weirder when you realize his backing band is a gang of Muppets, and then things get EXPONENTIALLY weirder when Oscar-winning actress Gwyneth Paltrow descends from a staircase and butts in with the second verse.
-She had previously performed the song on an episode of “Glee,” and I’m still not entirely sure why that made her a fitting choice for the Grammys, but it happened.
+Things get weirder when you realize his backing band is a gang of Muppets, and then things get even weirder when Oscar-winning actress Gwyneth Paltrow descends from a staircase of butts in the second verse.
+She had previously performed the song on an episode of Glee, and I’m still not entirely sure why that made her a fitting choice for the Grammys, but it happened.
 That part where she crawls on the piano in sky-high stilettos?
-It really, really happened.
+Yep, that really happened too.